Questions?

 • Coaching sessions / Writing Center appointments begin with a discussion of your writing process and your current progress.

 • The writer is encouraged to voice their reasons for making the appointment.
-What questions and concerns do they have, for example.
+For example, think of the specfic questions and concerns that you have.

 • The coach may then ask the writer to read their paper aloud.
 The coach or writer may read aloud.
 The writer reserves the right to not have their paper read aloud.